 Do you have a dresser in good condition but with a dingy, worse-for-wear finish?
 With only a little elbow grease, you can transform it into a stunning signature piece.

 Hold on a second!
 Don’t get rid of that old wooden dresser just yet.
 Give it a second look, and this time try to see past its paint job or cracked coat of stain.
 Do you like its design?
 Do the drawers hold enough?
 If you admire everything about the piece except for its current condition, you can—with less effort than you might expect—transform it from a dingy eyesore into a captivating keeper.

 How you go about removing the existing finish depends on whether the dresser is now sporting paint or stain.
 Not sure?
 If you see any wood grain, that means there’s a stain.
 If not, then you’re very likely dealing with paint.

-Bring the dresser to an area where you can make a mess, and to facilitate cleanup, position the dresser over a tarp.
-Don your goggles and dust mask, then proceed.If you’ve tried sanding and the paint will not budge, there’s another option: chemical paint stripper.
+- To remove paint from a dresser, use sandpaper—or to make quicker work of things, a power sander.
+In hard-to-reach crannies, swap the sandpaper for a scraper or steel wool.
+It’s not necessary to take off every single speck of paint, but the closer you can get to bare wood, the better.
+After sanding, wipe the piece down with a tack cloth to pick up sawdust.If you’ve tried sanding and the paint will not budge, there’s another option: chemical paint stripper.
 Working with such a product absolutely requires good ventilation and proper protective gear.
 Instructions vary from product to product, but the process generally starts with a thorough cleaning.
 Next, the gel-like stripping agent goes on with a brush and is left alone for a period of time.
 Slowly but surely, the paint bubbles into an easily removable layer, which you can then peel off using a putty knife in combination with your gloved hands.
 Finish by washing down the dresser and letting it dry out.

 What new finish should you give to your old dresser?
 There is no right or wrong here, and the answer, of course, is entirely up to you.
-Heed your personal style preferences, and consider the decor already ensconced in the room where you plan to use the refinished dresser.
+Heed your personal style preferences, and consider the decor already in the room where you plan to put the piece once it’s refinished.

-Stain.
+- Stain.
 As the name suggests, stains are coloring agents that change the color or shade of the wood.
 Stains can highlight the grain, lighten or darken natural tones, or change them altogether.
-For step-by-step directions on how to stain wood furniture, click here.
+For detailed step-by-step directions on how to stain wood furniture, click here.

-Paint.
+- Paint.
 Paint differs from other finishes in that it’s opaque.
 Remember that traditional paints are sold in a variety of lusters—flat, satin, and so on.
 If you wish to apply a traditional paint with a brush, click here for a tutorial.
 Interested in spray-painting?
 Right this way.